University of International Business and Economics: Schools and departments

+Rankings and reputation

+In the Shanghai Ranking, UIBE ranks third among finance and economics universities in China, with its Applied Economics program also placed third nationwide, behind only Peking University and Renmin University of China.

+UIBE ranks 41th globally in the U.S. News “Best Global Universities for Economics and Business.”
+It is ranked 78th in the QS International Trade Rankings 2026 for MBA and Master’s programs, and 169th in the QS World University Rankings by Subject 2025 for Economics & Econometrics.

 Campus

 Buildings

 The campus has been nicknamed "Hui Garden" (惠园).
 Seven buildings are either dormitories or classroom buildings.
 There is a major academic building at the northwest of the site, which used to belong to the China Institute of Finance, named Boxue (博学楼).
 Another modern teaching building is located in the southeastern corner, named Ningyuan (宁远楼).
 There is also an imposing structure in the middle of the campus, named Chengxin (诚信楼).
 A new library building was opened in October 2008.

 Apart from the sports areas, there is a Chinese garden (south side), a bird cage, and a pond dubbed the "Back Sea" (see Houhai) by students.

-The University recently hired a foreign branding expert – Alexander Goldsborough – as Director of International Marketing and Communications, to revisit the brand image of the University.

 Israel campus

 In August 2021 UIBE opened a new campus in Petah Tikvah in Israel, in a ceremony that was attended by UIBE's Party Chief Jiang Qingzhe, UIBE's President Xia Wenbin, Israeli Ambassador to China Matan Vilnai and Petah Tikva's Mayor Rami Greenberg.

+It has permanently closed as the ongoing conflict in Gaza.